 Additional requirements relating to course transcripts, letter of application, character references etc. are detailed on the application form.

-Application forms and further information available from the Secretary, Department of Education, Room C102, John Henry Newman Building, Belfield.
-The closing date for applications is 1st May.
+Application forms and further information available from:

+Secretary, Department of Education, Room C102, John Henry Newman Building, University College Dublin, Belfield, Dublin 4.

+The closing date for applications is 1 May of the year of entry.